junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam's lips twitch.
 "No," he tells the Devil firmly.
 "You're 'good' only because you're our little bitch now.
 We'd like to keep it that way."

-"That's not very nice, considering you still need my help," Lucifer scolds.
+"That's not very nice, considering you still need my help," Lucifer scolds, sitting straight, eyes burning with a hint of rage.

 Sam is taken aback slightly, wetting his lips uneasily.
 "What you want?"